doheelab/doheelab.github.io/_posts/2018-01-26-first-post.md

 ---

 ## Introduction
-Preprocessing cartegorical features is often not easy task to do.
+Preprocessing cartegorical features is no easy task.
 The most common techniques would probably be one hot encoding.
 However, one-hot-encoding is not an efficient preprocessing method when the number of features is large.
 In this article, We will learn how to handle many categorical features effectively even when the number of features is large.
 This technique was used by the winner of Kaggle's "IEEE-CIS Fraud Detection" competition and can be found at https://www.kaggle.com/cdeotte/xgb-fraud-with-magic-0-9600.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.